CI/CD Interview Questions: Deep Answers That Actually Impress

 Interview Questions on This Topic

-- QYour pipeline passes all tests but the production deployment fails silently — the app is running the old version.
-Walk me through exactly how you'd diagnose and fix this.
+- QLeetCode Standard (System Design/DevOps): Your pipeline passes all tests but the production deployment fails silently — the app is running the old version.
+How do you troubleshoot the discrepancy between the Deployment spec and the Pod state?

 Frequently Asked Questions

-What is the difference between CI and CD in DevOps?
+What is the difference between CI, CD, and Continuous Deployment?

-How do you handle database migrations in a CI/CD pipeline without causing downtime?
+How do you handle secrets safely in a public repository's pipeline?